mooalot/zustand-namespaces/README.md

 ## More Examples

-You can find more examples in the `examples` directory of this repository.
-Each example demonstrates a different use case for the Zustand Divisionr API, such as using divisions with 3rd party libraries or using a mix of divisions and global state.
+You can find more examples in the [examples](https://github.com/mooalot/zustand-divisions/tree/main/examples) directory of this repository.
+Each example demonstrates a different use case for the Zustand Divisions API, such as using divisions with 3rd party libraries or using a mix of divisions and global state.